 Darren holds a degree in Electrical Engineering from the Royal Military College and a MBA from the University of Alberta.

 Andrew Leach is an energy and environmental economist and is Associate Professor at the Alberta School of Business at the University of Alberta.
 He has a Ph.D. in Economics from Queen’s University, and a B.Sc (Environmental Sciences) and M.A.
 (Economics) from the University of Guelph.
 His research spans energy and environmental economics with a particular interest in climate change policies.
 In 2015, Leach was Chair of Alberta’s Climate Change Leadership Panel, and in 2012-2013 he spent a year on leave from the University of Alberta as Visiting Scholar, Environment Canada, where he worked mostly on greenhouse gas policy for the oil and gas sector.
 Outside of work hours, his free time is spent with his two kids, Will and Caroline, as well as tweeting, blogging, cycling, and running.

-University of Alberta
+Department of Mechanical Engineering, University of Alberta

 Prior to joining the University of Alberta, Tim spent much of his career focused the interactions of technology, policy and business for renewable energy, including working for the Pembina Institute, the Canadian Wind Energy Association and the Government of Alberta.
 Currently, he is cross-appointed to the Centre for Applied Business Research in Energy and the Environment (CABREE) in the Alberta School of Business as the Executive Director of Electricity Research, where he is working on questions around the evolution of Alberta’s electricity market as it transitions off of coal to an increasing role for renewable energy, including the role for energy storage, wind energy price impacts and policy modelling.